I Feel Pretty: Synopsis

 In the musical and 2021 film version, Maria is not yet aware that her sweetheart, Tony, has just killed her brother Bernardo, while in the 1961 film version, the song occurs before Bernardo's death.
-In the bridal salon where she works (in the 1961 film; Gimbels in the 2021 film), Maria sings about being happy and feeling beautiful because she is "loved by a pretty wonderful boy", while her work colleagues tease her about her silly behavior.
+In the bridal salon where she works (in the 1961 film; Gimbels in the 2021 film), Maria sings about being happy and feeling beautiful because she is "loved by a pretty wonderful boy", while her colleagues tease her about her silly behavior.
 Robert Cummings of AllMusic comments that the song "features one of Bernstein's more memorable melodies: its first four notes, deliciously rhythmic in their rising contour, repeat, then are reduced to three, then to two. …Bernstein's instrumentation colors the music with a Latin character…and so does the girls' chorus that enters midway through.
 Stephen Sondheim's lyrics deftly capture Maria's bliss and newfound sense of confidence".

 Reception

 Birmingham Mail described the song as "delightful", while The Tab deemed it a "classic".
 Applause Meter called it "sweetly charming" and VCOnStage called it "operatic".